virialvill/all-the-news-react/README.md

   - [Fixed Nav](#Fixed-Nav)
   - [Active State](#Active-State)

+We will retrofit the single page app developed in session one to use React.

+The [final result](http://oit2.scps.nyu.edu/~devereld/intermediate/all-the-news-react/) will behave a bit differently.

 Install the required modules using `npm install` and `npm start` the application.

 Examine the application structure.